[Photo via VCG]

 Internet-based Test: From 9:00, December 19, 2025 to 24:00, January 15, 2026

-Test centers in 168 countries will pilot the new version of HSK, and the list of test centers will be updated continuously.
-Candidates should be careful to select the right test center and date when registering.
+Test centers in 168 countries will pilot the new version of HSK, and the list of test centers will be updated on an ongoing basis.
+Candidates are advised to carefully select the correct test center and date when registering.

 HSK is a standardized test for Chinese language proficiency for foreign learners worldwide.
-The latest version, HSK 3.0, released in November this year, expands the proficiency framework from the original six levels to nine levels.
-Levels 1 to 3 are classified as the Beginner Level and assess learners' basic communication skills in their daily life.
-Levels 4 to 6 are the Intermediate Level, focusing on learners' practical language skills for study, work, and everyday life.
-Levels 7 to 9 are the Advanced Level, testing learners' professional, occupational, and academic language competence, as well as their context-appropriate communication skills.
-The test results of HSK3.0 certify Chinese language proficiency for foreign learners, serving as proof of Chinese language proficiency for foreigners to apply to study or work in China, as well as to apply for internships and employment in relevant positions at overseas Chinese-invested enterprises or multinational corporations.
-For many academic programs in China, the HSK Level 4 is considered a basic language requirement for foreigners studying in China.
+The latest version, HSK 3.0, released in November this year, expands the proficiency framework from the original six levels to nine.
+Levels 1 to 3 (Beginner) assess basic communication skills in daily life.
+Levels 4 to 6 (Intermediate) focus on practical language skills for study, work, and everyday life.
+Levels 7 to 9 (Advanced) test professional, occupational, and academic language competence, as well as context-appropriate communication skills.
+The test results constitute certification of Chinese language proficiency for learners and are used by foreigners applying to study or work in China, as well as for internships and employment at overseas Chinese-invested enterprises or multinational corporations.
+HSK Level 4 is a basic language requirement for studying in China.

 (Source: CCTV News App)